Dr Maura Kenny - Founding Director

 Ben Engel is an experienced mindfulness practitioner and facilitator with extensive first-hand experience of the benefits that mindfulness practice brings to daily life.
 And he is delighted to be contributing to MTI by reading and giving detailed feedback to Level I students on their Study Module essay.

 Ben attended his first silent retreat over twenty years ago and completed his initial MBSR Teacher Training with Openground Australia in 2009.
 Ben brings a pragmatic and compassionate approach to mindfulness training and provides training and support in the development of mindfulness through public courses, customised workplace programs, in cancer support and in prisons.
 Ben has a background as a Human Resources Professional, and has worked in a variety of HR roles with several multinational organisations.
 Ben is also a registered psychotherapist.
-In his spare time, he reads and gives MTI student's feedback on their Study Module written work.

 Regina is a passionate and committed Clinical Psychologist, a certified Mindfulness-Based practitioner, Qualified MSC Teacher and formally trained Mediator.